-part, is in Asia.
+One part of Turkey is in Europe but the other, larger part, is in Asia.
 This is the geographic reason for Turkey's being a bridge connecting the East and the West.
-Between the European and Asiatic parts of Turkey lie the very important Straits of Dardanelles (33 miles long), the Sea of Marmara, and the beautiful Bosphorus (25 miles long).
+Between the European and Asiatic parts of Turkey lie the very important Straits of Dardanelles (33 miles long), the Sea of Marmora, and the beautiful Bosphorus (25 miles long).

 There were 20,902,628 people living in Turkey when the last official count was taken in 1950.
 Since the establishment of the Republic, Turkey has had one of the highest birthrate percentages in the world.
-She ranks as the twelfth largest country in population among the fifty-nine members of the United Nations.
+She ranks as the twelfth largest country in population among the fiftynine members of the United Nations.

 Turkey is primarily an agricultural country, and that is why four-fifths of the people live in rural areas and but one-fifth in towns and cities.
-Of the twelve Turkish cities with a population of more than 50,000 people, the largest and best-known are the old capital ISTANBUL (1,000,000), the important port city of IZMIR on the Aegean Sea (230,508), and the new capital ANKARA (286,781).
+Of the twelve Turkish cities with a population of more than 50,000 people, the largest and best-known are the old capital ISTANBUL (1,000,000), the important port city of IZMIR on the Aegean Sea (321,905), and the new capital ANKARA (295,000).
 All these are historic cities thousands of years old.